mothur/mothur.github.io/_wiki/Analysis_of_the_aclB_gene_in_a_hot_spring.md

 high, significant Fst values (0.34 - 0.60).

-![Results from the pairwise comparison done in the original paper using Arlequin](Fst_table.jpg "Results from the pairwise comparison done in the original paper using Arlequin"){width="500"}
+![Results from the pairwise comparison done in the original paper using Arlequin](Fst_table.jpg "Results from the pairwise comparison done in the original paper using Arlequin")

 In mothur, we can make global and pairwise comparisons based on distance ([libshuff](libshuff)) and phylogeny-associated information